Tic Tac Toe I

 • Do my variable and function names across the codebase enhance the readability and maintainability of my code?

-• How effectively did I handle potential errors and edge cases, like clicking an already filled square or handling server errors?
+• How effectively did I handle edge cases, like clicking an already filled square?

 React

-• Did I efficiently manage the game's state by deriving all necessary values (like the next player, winner, and game status) from a single squares state, instead of maintaining multiple states?
+• Did I efficiently manage the game's state by deriving all necessary values (like the next player and game status) from a single squares state, instead of maintaining multiple states?

 • Have I used React hooks, such as useState, optimally to manage the game's state?